wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_namespace_mosaic_definition_page.md

 ---
-title: xem:/namespace/mosaic/definition/page \[GET\]
+title: /namespace/mosaic/definition/page - NEM
-description: Gets the mosaic definitions for a given namespace.
-The request supportspaging.
+description: Example code for the /namespace/mosaic/definition/page rest method. Сomplete guide on how to use /namespace/mosaic/definition/page rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters